dimxy/doc-dev/cc-heir-tokens.md

 Tokens may be used with other cc contracts, for this such a contract eval code (for instance, EVAL_ASSETS) is also added to token vouts, which provides that both Tokens contract and this contract validation functions are executed when such a vout is being spent.

 Tokens could be fungible and non-fungible.

+## How to add token support to a cc already working with coins

+Actually